SnapMickey/SOFENGG-S18-A-Grp2-OfficialRepo/README.md

 # SOFENGG-S18-A-Grp2-OfficialRepo
+Lominoque, Jerome December 6, 2017
+Changes made:
+- User reservation can now show the data in descending order

 Bornales, Amiel James December 6, 2017
 Changes made:
 - changed the code in bldgList change to make it easier to change/update/delete the room data when needed